google/python-fire/README.md

 ## Disclaimer

-This is not an official Google product.
+This is really not an official Google product.